cc-christin/excel-challange/README.md

 Possible Tables/Graphs
 As previously state, a line graph comparing 100% successful or 100% failed campaigns with their respective initial funding goals might allow for more insights to be made in regards to weather initial funding goals (barrier to entry) make Kickstarter a more relevant funding option for some project categories over others.
 A column chart breaking down funding pledged per day might also be insightful in gaining understanding for the kind of traction that would result in a successful Kickstarter campaign.

+Statistical Analysis
+While the mean is usually a good measure of central tendency, in these particular datasets (both successful and failed outcomes) the existence of outliers makes the median more useful as a representative summary.
+The variance for successful outcomes is 712,841, while the variance for failed outcomes is 3,773.
+Which is reasonable to conclude that there are more variability among successful outcomes than failed outcomes.